-- You have the same human and legal rights as everyone else following a diagnosis of dementia. - Get involved in decisions about care and choices available. - Involve your family in helping you maintain your independence. - Decide together what's a priority and what's an 'acceptable risk'.
+- You have certain legal and human rights following a diagnosis of dementia. - Get involved in decisions about care and choices available. - Involve your family in helping you maintain your independence. - Decide together what's a priority and what's an 'acceptable risk'.